Eastern Jewels

 Up steps Aaron.

-The trip in question was to the far-flung shores of Thailand, a place I had once visited in what was seemingly a whole other lifetime.
-I say that as it was a trip taken with a former fiancée, in a pre-social media world.
+The trip in question was to the far-flung shores of Thailand, which I’d last visited on a trip taken with a former fiancée, in a pre-social media world.
 The present day is a hugely different place, and it’s fair to say I was eager to see the changes in this neck of the woods.

 Eva Air